 Your fist reaction to discovering mold through scent or sight may be to go out and buy a DIY Mold Testing Kit.
 However, the industry of air quality testing highly recommends against DIY air quality testing.

 Why say ‘no’ to DIY mold testing kits?

 The safest and best solution is to leave the mold and call air quality testing experts at Air Quality Consultants.
 Whether your Richmond or Virginia Beach property is commercial or residential, we know exactly how to sample the visible mold to determine if it’s toxic or not.
-After we have tested the visible mold, our seasoned professionals will carefully inspect the area to determine if there is any mold growing on surfaces in out-of-sight areas, such as inside your walls or insulation.
+After we have swabbed the visible mold or collected air spore samples, our seasoned professionals will carefully inspect the area to determine if there is any mold growing on surfaces in out-of-sight areas, such as inside your walls or insulation.